yakivyusin/YetAnotherConsoleTables/README.md

 # Advanced Features
 ## Attributes
-### TableDisplayNameAttribute
+### TableMemberAttribute
-Defines custom column name instead of default member name.
+Sets properties of the table member, such as display name, default value and order.
 ### TableIgnoreAttribute
 Instructs the library to ignore marked public field or property.
 ### TableMemberConverterAttribute
 Instructs the library to use the specified `TableMemberConverter` when converting the member to string.
 You can create own TableMemberConverter by inheriting `TableMemberConverter` or `TableMemberConverter<T>`.
-### TableMemberOrderAttribute
-Sets the order of the member in the table.
-First, will be output members with this attribute in ascending order, second, other members.
-### TableDefaultValueAttribute
-Defines default string value that will be used if member value is null or your custom converter return null.
 ```
 using YetAnotherConsoleTables.Attributes;